The latest instalment of our series on Christmas planning by Mimi is wonderful; it includes index cards, notebooks and list-making!

 Next, I create my Christmas Gift List.
 This is also now done using my index card box.
 I do the same thing to start with as I do with my cards, with a card for each group of people.
 I then have a card for each person.
 On this individual card, I use one side to jot down things that might be helpful in choosing or making them the perfect gift.
 I glean information here and there.
 Favourite colour or writer.
 If they have an Amazon list.
 If there is something I have heard them mention that they would like, or a new hobby they have taken up.
 It can also be useful to make notes as to allergies and dietary requirements.

 Again, the advantage of using the index card box is that you don’t have to re-do the list each year.
-It really is useful to have somewhere to jot down the ideas and thoughts that come to you as the year moves on.
+It really is useful to have somewhere to jot down the ideas and thoughts.
 As each person has their own card, it is very easily edited by adding a new one.
 If you decide to stop exchanging gifts for whatever reason, you can just remove a card.

 A handy reminder